 Diffuser Method

-Add water to a diffuser and include a few drops of essential oil to create a scented environment.
-This is one of the most common ways for aromatherapy oils how to use in daily life.
+Add water and a few drops of essential oil to a diffuser to scent a room over time.
+This is the most common way people incorporate essential oils into daily life.

 Topical Application